 In Broadmeadows, 2% of the population earned an income of $1,500 or more per week in 2011.

 Individual Income statistics are an indicator of socio-economic status.
-With other data sources, such as Household Income, Educational Qualifications and Occupation, they help tell the story of the economic opportunities and socio-economic status of Broadmeadows.
+With other data sources, such as Household Income, Qualifications and Occupation, they help tell the story of the economic opportunities and socio-economic status of Broadmeadows.
 The amount of income an individual receives is linked to a number of factors including employment status, age (as for instance students and retirees often receive a lower income), qualifications and type of employment.

 The incomes presented on this page are for the latest Census year only.
 For comparison of incomes over time, go to Individual Income Quartiles.

 Derived from the Census question:

 'What is the total of all wages/salaries, government benefits, pensions, allowances and other income the person usually receives?'

 Gross amount for persons aged 15 years and over